Customize spam filter settings

 - Messages released from quarantine are marked as spam.
 Once they're released, they're checked once again against Gmail filters as soon as they reach the end user's mailbox.

-- At the bottom of the Gmail Advanced setting page, click Save.
+- At the bottom of the Gmail Advanced settings page, click Save.

 It can take up to an hour for your changes to take effect.
 You can track prior changes with the Admin console audit log.